atmay/Emporium/README.md

-# The Emporium: A Mock E-Shop :shopping_cart:
+# :shopping_cart: The Emporium: A Mock E-Shop
-An E-commerce project created out of curiosity
+An E-commerce Django project created out of curiosity

 ### What it has:
 - Main page / categories / product pages